 This feature allows for automatic positioning of peak clusters on the spectrum.
-It will essentially position peak clusters where their shape best match the experimental spectrum, independently of intensity.
+It will essentially position peak clusters where their shape best match the experimental spectrum, independent of intensity.

+Compound Snapper focuses on optimizing peak cluster locations, individually or in group, depending on the user's selected cluster(s) or compound(s).
 Compound Snapper will not attempt to set or modify the concentration of compounds.
-It only focuses on optimizing peak cluster locations, individually or in group, depending on the user's selected cluster(s) or compound(s) when the feature is called.
 This functionality automatically positions peak clusters on the spectrum at the location that best matches their global shape.
-If two or more clusters overlap within their allowed transform window, all possible combinations are analysed.
+If two or more clusters overlap within their allowed transform window, all possible combinations are analyzed.